marcodeangelis/intervals/README.md

 (4) array of shape (n,m,...) or __Nd array__

-All computations between array-like intervals are done element-wise, unless otherwise specified.
+All computations between array-like intervals are done elementwise, unless otherwise specified.

 Two interval vectors `x` and `y` can be defined as follows: